stfc/docker-and-gh-actions-for-ml/docs/index.md

     1. Better process what you're typing
     2. Probably make typos - this is great!
 Making mistakes and fixing them is the best way to learn.

-Any experience using Go, GitLab CI and AWS would be helpful, but you should be able to going without any prior experience using these.

 ## :speech_balloon: Giving feedback and getting help

 If you get stuck or encounter a problem, the first port of call is to message or chat to us in the Zoom call - we can talk through your problem and see what's going on.

-You can also comment on any of these tutorial sections[^disqus] using Disqus - any and all feedback, corrections or questions are very welcome!
+You can also comment on any of these tutorial sections using Disqus - any and all feedback, corrections or questions are very welcome!

-[^disqus]: Apart from this intro page :slightly_smiling_face:

 ## :question: Exercises, hints and answers